Frostday/Frostday/README.md

 ### Hello World 👋

-I am Dhruv Garg, currently a pre-final year student at Thapar University.
+I am Dhruv Garg, currently a Jr. Data Scientist at Aganitha.
 I love programming and my go-to language is Python.
 I am very passionate about AI and have a lot of experience in creating deep learning and machine learning models to solve real-world problems. <br/>

 <p style="text-align: center;">
 <img src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif'>
 </p>

 - 😄 Pronouns: He/Him
-- 👯 I’m looking to collaborate on - Computer Vision, NLP and other tasks involving machine learning to solve real world problems
+- 👯 I’m looking to collaborate on any project that involves solving real-world problems using AI
 - 💬 Ask me about - Anything.
 If I know, I will let you know.
 If I don't know, let's figure it out together!
 - 📫 How to reach me: dhruvgarg01@gmail.com
 - 👨‍💻 Do check out [EnigmAI](https://github.com/EnigmAI) (you'll find some really cool stuff I worked on)